aetperf/aetperf.github.io/_posts/2020-12-30-Merge-Sort-with-Cython-and-Numba.md

 mergesort(A, 0, len(A) - 1)
 ```
-The `merge` part consists in taking two sorted lists as input and produce a single sorted list as output.
+The `merge` part consists in taking two sorted contiguous chunks as input and produce a single sorted chunk as output.

 ### Implementation optimizations

-An additional storage is used during the `merge` step.
+An additional storage is used during the `merge` step, which size is of the order of $n$.
 This also implies copying back the merged list from the auxiliary array(s) back to $A$, which has a cost.
-It is possible to implement the algorithm without copying (but using a full size auxiliary array), which is what we chose to do in the following.
+It is possible to implement the algorithm without copying, which is what we chose to do in the following.
 As explained by Robert Sedgewick in [1]:

 > To do so, we arrange the recursive calls such that the computation switches the roles of the input array and the auxiliary array at each level.